This is the featured image of the Discover Powerful Parallel Processing blog article.

 Comp Send

-Experiment with the balance between the track’s output, it’s send output, and the return track’s output until you hear something you like.
+Experiment with the balance between the track's output, send output, and the return track's output until you hear something you like.
 Listen to the drastic difference between serial compression and parallel compression.
 Notice how parallel compression preserves the details and presence of the kick drum better than serial.

 Serial Compression